maueroats/teaching--2020-2021/content/ap-cs/haskell/ch04/ch04-problemset.md

 ## Laser Tag

-We discussed these in class.
-You should be able to do them.
-If you missed class, talk to someone who was there.
+After a class discussion, you should be able to do these.

 5. _Laser Tag I_.
 You are playing laser tag on the integer coordinate plane.
 You stand at `(x0,y0)` and fire your laser parallel to one of the axes.
 We will write the direction using unit coordinates, so `(1,0)` will be the positive x-direction.
 The coordinates of the other players are in a list.
 Assuming that you hit a player, report the coordinates of the player who is hit.
 ```haskell